 The NSW Food Authority works with the shellfish industry to close harvest areas when necessary and re-open them when microbiological testing indicates that the estuaries have become clean again and the shellfish have been given adequate time to purge themselves of all contaminants.

+Disclaimer: Prior to harvesting shellfish for human consumption, farmers should confirm the status of the relevant harvest area with their local coordinator.
 Due to the unpredictable nature of events leading to harvesting closures, and the fact they may not always occur during business hours, the list may not always reflect the most recent closures and is not intended to be legally binding.
 Subject to the above qualifications, the NSW Food Authority attempts to ensure current status of harvest areas is updated on a regular basis.